Bradford Clean Air Zone: Charging

 The UK Government has set out the definitions of four schemes (labelled as A, B, C, and D. Bradford opted for a C-scheme (meaning it is referred to as a C-CAZ), which would see charges for all vehicles except for private cars and motorbikes.
 ANPR cameras have been installed around the city centre, and along the Shipley/Bradford corridor, to monitor vehicles entering the zone.
 At the launch in September 2022, drivers of buses and HGVs which did not conform to the approved ratings would be fined £50, vans and minibuses £9, and taxis £7.
 For each fine doled out, the UK Government would be paid £2.
 The charging time is to be classified as a day from midnight to midnight, not 24 hours from when a vehicle enters the zone.
 However, vehicles can leave and re-enter the zone several times between the midnight to midnight period, and only be charged once.

 In December 2022, it was revealed that over £1.8 million in charges had been accrued from fines and levies over a twelve week period from the start date in September.
 Over £180,000 of which would be paid to central government under the charging scheme, the rest would be ring-fenced by Bradford City Council for anti-emission projects.

+Benefits

+A report issued in November 2024, stated that the reduced emissions had led to over 700 fewer GP appointments per month in the first year of the air zone's operation.
+This was estimated to have saved the local NHS over £30,000 per month.